mixa2130/mcp_tutorial/README.md

 }
 ~~~

 Once the model receives the list of available tools, it decides which one (if any) fits the user’s request.
 When it
 wants to use one, it responds with something like:
 “I want to call tool X with these parameters.”

 The MCP client intercepts this response, sends the request to the appropriate MCP server, which runs the tool and
 returns the result.
-That result—whether it’s data from an API, a database query, or something else - is added back into
+That result - whether it’s data from an API, a database query, or something else - is added back
+into
 the conversation as a message with the tool role.

 From there, the model picks up the conversation again, now with the new information in hand.